KhronosGroup/glTF/specification/2.0/README.md

 material = mix(dielectric_brdf, metal_brdf, metallic)
 ```

 The metal BRDF is based on a microfacet model which describes the orientation of microfacets on the surface as a statistical distribution.
 The distribution is controlled by a parameter called `roughness`, varying between 0 (smooth surface) and 1 (rough surface).
-For most microfacet distributions the blending between the two extremes does not behave linear, making it necessary to square the material's `roughness` parameter before using it as the distribution's roughness.
+As the blending between the two extremes does not behave linearly, like most microfacet distributions, the material's `roughness` parameter is squared before using it as the distribution's roughness.

 Most metallic surfaces reflect back most of the illumination, only a small portion of the light is absorbed by the material.
 This effect is described by the Fresnel term with the wavelength-dependent refractive index and extinction coefficient.
 To make parameterization simple, the metallic-roughness material combines the two quantities into a single, user-defined color value `baseColor` that defines the reflection color at normal incidence, also referred to as `f0`.